 Filed: February 22, 2013

-Methods, systems, and apparatus, including computer programs encoded on computer storage media, for resolving ambiguity in received voice queries.
-An original voice query is received following one or more earlier voice queries, wherein the original voice query includes a pronoun or phrase.
-In one implementation, a plurality of acoustic parameters is identified for one or more words in the original voice query.
-A concept represented by the pronoun is identified based on the plurality of acoustic parameters, wherein the concept is associated with a particular query of the one or more earlier queries.
+Methods, systems, and apparatus, including computer programs encoded on computer storage media, resolve ambiguity in received voice queries.
+An original voice query is received following one or earlier voice queries, wherein the original voice query includes a pronoun or phrase.
+A plurality of acoustic parameters is identified for one or more words in the original voice query in one implementation.
+A concept represented by the pronoun is identified based on the plurality of acoustic parameters, wherein the concept is associated with a particular query of one or earlier queries.
 The concept is associated with the pronoun.
-Alternatively, a concept may be associated with a phrase by using grammatical analysis of the query to relate the phrase to a concept derived from a prior query.
+Alternatively, a concept may be associated with a phrase using the query’s grammatical analysis to relate the phrase to a concept derived from a prior query.

 I did write about some papers that Google researchers had written about pronouns in the post Searching with Pronouns: What are they?
 Coreferences in Followup Queries

-But, the granted patent from this week had an example that was worth sharing about an aspect of conversational search that wasn’t covered in one of those papers.
-Here is the example:
+But, the granted patent from this week had an example worth sharing about an aspect of conversational search that wasn’t covered in one of those papers involving stressed pronouns.
+Here is an example: